StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/notifiers/email-to-users.md

     **- Template**

     The email template used for the message.
 If you select the HTML format, you must write the full HTML syntax.
-You can also use a [mustache-like syntax](https://mustache.github.io/) to format the email, though some limitations apply.

 6. Select **Confirm**.